bookofproofs/bookofproofs.github.io/_sources/history/19th-century/montessus.md

 **Robert de Montessus** was a French mathematician, known for his work on continued fractions and Padé approximants.

 ### Mathematical Profile (Excerpt):
-* Robert's mother was a great-granddaughter of Philibert de Commerson, a naturalist on Bougainville's expedition and a member of the French Academy of Sciences.
-* Robert was the youngest of his parents' four children.
-* The oldest child was Fernand (1851-1923), who graduated from the École Polytechnique and became a famous seismologist.
 * Robert de Montessus obtained his baccalaureate in 1886.
 * Thus, he joined the French army but left in 1893 to take up a job at the Compagnie des Chemins de Fer de Paris à Lyon et à la Méditerranée.
 * During the years 1895-1902, Robert de Montessus taught in different secondary schools (in Evreux, Yzeure, and Senlis).